AlexBurnes/practice-sort_keys/README.md

 ## Code Style Check

 For checking code style formatting the clang-format-19 utility is used.
-Thhe format is defined in style_format.txt, which is based on [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)
+The format is defined in style_format.txt, which is based on [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)

     clang-format-19 --style="file:style_format.txt" source